Babymetal World Tour 2015

 The Babymetal World Tour 2015 was the second worldwide concert tour by Japanese band Babymetal.
 Supporting the international re-release of their eponymous debut album, the tour ran from 23 April 2015 to 13 December 2015, taking place in Japan, the United States, Canada, Mexico, and several countries in Europe.
-The tour commenced on 29 May 2015, less than a month before the worldwide release of Babymetal.
+The European leg of the tour commenced on 29 May 2015, less than a month before the worldwide release of Babymetal.

 Background

 Babymetal performed their first show of 2015 at Saitama Super Arena on 10 January 2015.
 At the show's closure, the band announced the tour with a key performance set for Makuhari Messe, the next part of the lore of Episode III of the Metal Resistance.

 Prior to the announcement of the world tour, Babymetal released the song "Road of Resistance" as a single.
 According to Nakamoto, the song is about "paving a new path", which was the goal for the tour.
 She also explained that two weeks of rehearsals preceded the tour, which she felt was insufficient.

 The first tour dates were announced on 10 February 2015, with dates for Mexico, Canada, United States, Germany, Austria and Japan.
 Additional dates were later announced in France, Switzerland, Italy.
 After the concert at Makuhari Messe on 21 June 2015, which became the band's highest attended show to date with 25,000 people, the band extended the tour with a new leg entitled Babymetal World Tour 2015 in Japan (stylized as BABYMETAL WORLD TOUR 2015 in JAPAN) and ten new tour dates.

 During the tour, the band made appearances at the Reading and Leeds Festivals, Metrock, Download Festival (with prominent power metal band DragonForce), the 2015 Metal Hammer Golden Gods Awards, Tokyo's Ultra Music Festival with Skrillex, and Ozzfest.